lfglabs/farcaster-indexer/README.md

 ### activity_view

-We scrape activity URLs at 6000 accounts per hour rate.
+We scrape activity URLs at 6000 accounts per hour.
 We index all new activities.
 Reactions, recasts, watches, and reply counts are updated up to the 50 most recent activities per account.
 If an activity is deleted, the row disappears from the view.

 The following fields are available in `activity_view`: